 For those who have had legal name changes, you will need to send the Board a written request for a name change along with official documentation of the change.
 The request and documentation may be sent via email or mail.
 Proof of the name change does not have to be the original paperwork but can be a copy.
 Your licensee seal will also need to be updated to reflect the name change.

 Does the Board have Change of Address forms?

 No. Address and contact changes can be sent directly to the Board staff at firstname.lastname@example.org.

 Nebraska does not fine or penalize licensees for not updating contact information in a timely manner.
-However, please note that if the Board does not have your most up-to-date contact information, you may miss out on important information about renewing your license or changes to rules and regulations.
+However, if the Board does not have your most up-to-date contact information, you may miss out on important information about renewing your license or changes to rules and regulations.

 How do I obtain another wall certificate?